-- Independence of central bank (Transparency and Independence)
+- Independence of the central bank

 - Regulatory effectiveness

 - Fiscal policy effectiveness

 - Monetary policy effectiveness

 - SOE institutional effectiveness

 - Institutional transparency and accountability

 Environmental, Social, and Governance (ESG): The analysis assesses ESG factors that have relevance to debt repayment by focusing on governance, human development, and sustainable development in a country.
 ESG factors are important drivers for economic performance and may impact financial risk.
 Consideration is given to indicators of governance as these are included to measure the capacity and willingness of the government to mobilise resources to meet debt obligations, as well as the risk that this might be affected by unrest, political instability, or conflict.
-They also measure how well the government and its institutions are able to control the economy and absorb negative shocks.
+They also measure how well the government and its institutions can control the economy and absorb negative shocks.
 Good governance, strong institutions, and low levels of corruption have been long identified as drivers of economic growth and lower financing costs.